 This is an initial public offering of the Class A common shares, US\$0.0001 par value per share of Patria Investments Limited, or Patria.
 Patria is offering 16,650,000 of the Class A common shares to be sold in this offering.
-The selling shareholder identified in this prospectus is offering 10,000,000 of the Class A common shares to be sold in the offering.
+The selling shareholder identified in this prospectus is offering 13,448,824 of the Class A common shares to be sold in the offering.
 We will not receive any proceeds from the sale of Class A common shares by the selling shareholder.
 Prior to this offering, there has been no public market for our Class A common shares.
-It is currently estimated that the initial public offering price per Class A common share will be between US\$14.00 and US\$16.00.
-We have applied to list our Class A common shares on the Nasdaq Global Select Market, or Nasdaq, under the symbol "PAX."
+The initial public offering price per Class A common share is US\$17.00.
+Our Class A common shares have been approved for listing on the Nasdaq Global Select Market, or Nasdaq, under the symbol "PAX."

-Following this offering, our existing shareholders, Patria Holdings Limited, or Patria Holdings, and Blackstone PAT Holdings IV, L.L.C., or Blackstone, will beneficially own 80.06% of our issued and outstanding share capital, assuming no exercise of the underwriters' option to purchase additional shares referred to below.
+Following this offering, our existing shareholders, Patria Holdings Limited, or Patria Holdings, and Blackstone PAT Holdings IV, L.L.C., or Blackstone, will beneficially own 77.5% of our issued and outstanding share capital, assuming no exercise of the underwriters' option to purchase additional shares referred to below.
 The shares held by Patria Holdings are Class B common shares, which carry rights that are identical to the Class A common shares being sold in this offering, except that (i) holders of Class B common shares are entitled to 10 votes per share, whereas holders of our Class A common shares are entitled to one vote per share, (ii) Class B common shares have certain conversion rights, and (iii) holders of Class B common shares are entitled to preemptive rights in the event that additional Class A common shares are issued in order to maintain their proportional ownership interest.
 For further information, see "Description of Share Capital."
 As a result, Patria Holdings will control approximately 94.1% of the voting power of our issued and outstanding share capital following this offering, assuming no exercise of the underwriters' option to purchase additional shares.